Corporate social responsibility and sustainability report

 - Assessment of potential risk areas with focus on further reducing the risk for injuries

-- Implement policy for use of suppliers’ declaration and tracking system of suppliers with declaration
+- Further develop the policy for use of suppliers’ declaration and tracking system of suppliers with declaration

 Self-storage is a product that helps people store their belongings instead of throwing away for later to buy new belongings.
-By being a provider of self-storage facilities close to where customers live, there is less need for transportation to the facility and thus less CO2 emissions.
+In addition, SSG provides self-storage facilities close to where customers live, thus reducing the need for transportation to the facilities for the customers.

 Caretakers of the properties are hired locally if it is a suitable solution.
-This reduces the need of transportation to the different facilities localised in Scandinavia.
+This reduces the need of transportation to the different facilities across Scandinavia.

-The Group has focus on resource management on all levels and is continuously focusing on reducing the energy consumption in the portfolio.
-Our buildings are equipped with few technical installations, so lowering the energy consumption is mainly done by keeping the temperature in climate-controlled environments at a low level, installing heat pumps and upgrading to LED-lightning.
-LED-lightning use less energy, has long lifetime, and has movement sensors in each lamp.
-As of December 2020, 68% of our owned facilities have full LED-lightening and 11% have partly LED-lightning.
-During 2020 SSG had eleven sustainability initiatives on already opened facilities where electricity was changes into LED-lightning or heat-pumps were installed.
+The Group has focus on energy management on all levels and is continuously focusing on reducing the energy consumption in the portfolio.
+SSGs buildings are equipped with few technical installations, and reducing the energy consumption is mainly done by keeping the temperature in climate-controlled environments at a low level, installing heat pumps and upgrading to LED-lightning with movement sensors.
+LED-lightning use less energy, has long lifetime, and has movement sensor in each lamp.
+As of December 2021, 71% of the owned facilities have full LED-lightening and 12% have partly LED-lightning.
+During 2021 SSG opened it’s first facility with a green roof and several facilities with heating pumps.
 All new facilities are equipped with LED-lightning.

 - Choose 0- emission alternatives when company cars are to be renewed